oracle-livelabs/developer/dev-ai-data-platform/introduction/introduction-mvp.md

 Through a series of guided labs modeled on real-world tasks from a loan funding company, you'll experience how centralized data management, streamlined workflows, and intelligent analytics come together to unlock the value of enterprise data.

-### You will:

-* **Gain Access to Data** from multiple sources to build a unified view, breaking down data silos and enabling comprehensive analysis.

-* **Create and publish data products** for actionable insights, empowering other departments to be able to provide timely, data-driven decision-making feedback.

-* **Securely share selected datasets** across departments, such as marketing, to support campaign planning while maintaining data governance and privacy.

 By the end of this workshop, you'll understand how **Oracle’s Data Platform** provides a **scalable, future-ready foundation** for financial organizations seeking to:

 * ✅ Increase agility